sycamore-rs/sycamore/docs/next/guide/resources-and-suspense.md

 server.

-Right now, we do not yet have a `create_server_resource` function which only runs on the server because this requires some form of data-serializaation and server-integration which we have not fully worked out yet.
+Right now, we do not yet have a `create_server_resource` function which only runs on the server because this requires some form of data-serialization and server-integration which we have not fully worked out yet.

 ### Refreshing Resources